-Mutual Support is a non-profit corporation, operating four residential care and treatment programs as well as a small foster care program.
-Our programs are structured to provide a continuum of care so that every child placed at Mutual Support can receive nurturing care and treatment in either staffed or family based care residences, with a community-based specialized foster family, at our transitional youth residence, or through after-care supports.
+Mutual Support is a non-profit corporation, operating a residential care and treatment program as well as a small network of community-based family foster homes.
+Our program is structured to provide a continuum of care so that every child placed at Mutual Support can receive nurturing care and treatment in either a children's residence, in one of our community-based specialized foster homes, or through after-care support.

-We believe that it is our responsibility to provide an environment that fosters the best possible outcomes for the children and youth in our care.
-Mutual Support staff, house parents, foster parents, and clinicians provide safe and nurturing environments, the opportunity for each child to experience a secure attachment to a caregiver, programming that builds each child’s capacity to regulate their emotions, become resilient in the face of adversity, and integrate their trauma experiences safely.
+We believe that it is our responsibility to provide an environment that fosters the best possible outcomes for the children in our care.
+The Mutual Support management team, staff, foster parents, and clinicians provide safe and nurturing environments, the opportunity for each child to experience a secure attachment to a caregiver, programming that builds each child’s capacity to regulate their emotions, become resilient in the face of adversity, and integrate their trauma experiences safely.

 Although residents may have coping strategies that are the result of chronic, early developmental trauma, we believe that kids will do well if they can.

-In partnership with the District School Board of Niagara, Mutual Support operates two Alternate School classrooms at Port Colborne High School.
-Available to every resident of Mutual Support that requires a high level of support, each student has an Individual Education Plan (IEP) developed by the classroom teacher, and a behavioural support plan created jointly by the DSBN teachers and Mutual Support educational child care staff.
-Partial integration into public school programs can be facilitated while participating in the Alternate School Program.
+In partnership with the District School Board of Niagara, Mutual Support operates two day treatment programs within a local DSBN school.
+Within this community-based program, each student has an Individual Education Plan (IEP) developed by the classroom teacher, and a behavioural support plan created jointly by the DSBN teachers and Mutual Support educational child care staff.
+Partial integration into public school programs can be facilitated while participating in the STEPS Program.

 Our small network of community-based specialized foster care providers are an integral part of our continuum of care.
-These dedicated and caring families are an ideal option for the children and youth that require a less intensive setting than our staffed or parent-model residences.
+These dedicated and caring families are an ideal option for the children that require a less intensive setting than our children's residence.

 A turn-key, fee for service solution for children’s aid societies and other placing agencies, designed for youth that were formerly in a Mutual Support program, the goal of this program is to provide community-based support and advocacy on an agency’s behalf to adult clients.
 Building on the longstanding relationship already in place, Mutual Support can provide rapid deployment of regionally-based, professional, skilled workers to provide after-care to former residents of Mutual Support.